 In 1874, Northampton National Bank officers decided to tighten security by installing a new cylinder pin-tumbler lock invented by Linus Yale.
 The lock required both a combination and key.

 The bank hired Herring Safe Co. to install the new lock.
 Unfortunately, the Herring Safe employee who came from New York to install the lock had links to notorious bank robbers known as the Rufus Ring.
 William Edson, the employee, had made copies of keys used in previous bank robberies.

 Edson copied the key to the vault of the Northampton National Bank.
 He then advised bank officials that only one man, Mr. Whittelsey, the cashier, should know the combination to the safe.
 They agreed.

 For weeks the gang members traveled between Brooklyn, N.Y., and Northampton to plan the Northampton National Bank Robbery.
-They watched the bank and employees, followed the bank cashier, the night watchman and the deputy sheriff.
+They watched the bank and employees and the deputy sheriff.